-The page limit for the science plan is 10 pages for large proposals and 8 pages for small proposals.
+The page limit for the science plan is 14 pages for Exploration Science proposals, 10 pages for large GO proposals and 8 pages for small GO proposals (plus the additional page(s) allowed for the joint technical plan, if required).
 Proposers can decide how to distribute those pages between the following subsections.